-September 27, 2019
+September 27, 2021

 by Randy Tweedt

 Sub-purlin systems can fit any existing metal panel, support new panels, and be made to accommodate many types of insulation between the old and new roofs.
 They can also support or incorporate a variety of solar energy systems where desired.
-Roof panel options include variety of profile shapes, textures and colors to suit aesthetic preferences.
+Roof panel options include a variety of profile shapes, textures, and colors to suit aesthetic preferences.

-To learn more about upgrading your roof system with more durable, longer-lasting, better-draining and easier-to-maintain metal roofing systems, contact your local MBCI representative.
+To learn more about upgrading your roof system with more durable, longer-lasting, better-draining, and easier-to-maintain metal roofing systems, contact your local MBCI representative.

 Check out the Metal Minutes Podcast to stay up to date on news and learn more about frequently asked questions!